iArcanic/pacific-tours-ccse-cw1-report/report.md

 </form>
 ```

 The following `OnPostAsync` method retrieves the booking ID and entity type from the "Bookings" and "ViewBookings" pages.
 Using this, the `if` statements help determine what booking type it is (i.e. Hotel, Tour, or Package).
-If so, the `IsPaid` property of the booking model is set to true and it redirects to the "ViewBookings" page along with a success message passed in the URL as a query parameter, so it can be rendered upon the direction – serves as user feedback.
+If so, the `IsPaid` property of the booking model is set to true and it redirects to the "ViewBookings" page along with a success message passed in the URL as a query parameter.

 ```C#
 public async Task<IActionResult> OnPostAsync(string returnUrl = null)